red-axe/am-editor/docs/docs/getting-started.md

 ### Plugins

-Now, on the basis of the appeal code, we introduce the `@aomao/plugin-bold` bold plug-in
+Now, on the basis of the appeal code, we introduce the `@aomao/plugin-bold` bold plugin

 ```tsx | pure
 import Bold from '@aomao/plugin-bold';